hotosm/docs/docs/e2e-overview.md

   useful information.
 - The final validated and tagged geometries will be bulk uploaded to OSM.

+### 8. Extract from OpenSreetMap

+- Now final validation from FMTM is uploaded to OpenStreetMap , Now we need to download them in useful fileformats that we want
+- This will be achieved with HOT Export Tool which allows us to export the data we created in different file formats including ( Shpaefile , Geojson , KML , CSV , Flatgeobuff and manymore )

 🚧 A way to feed validation failures back to TM for re-digitisation would be great.